nf-core/sarek/doc/INSTALL.md

 # Installation

-This small tutorial will explain to you how to install and run CAW on a small sample test data on any POSIX compatible system (Linux, Solaris, OS X, etc).
+This small tutorial will explain to you how to install and run Sarek on a small sample test data on any POSIX compatible system (Linux, Solaris, OS X, etc).

 To use this pipeline, you need to have a working version of Nextflow installed, Reference files and Docker or Singularity to facilitate the use of other tools.
 You can use a small reference genome as testing